CAPSTONE (ongoing) and Planned ASSET (future) Clinical Trials

 The primary endpoint of the trial was defined as a reduction in LDH to ≤1.8 times the ULN, at day 28.

-Results from the COBALT trial showed that patients were comfortable with self-administration of Coversin.
-Those results showed that there were four serious adverse events, SAEs, and no SAEs related to Coversin.
+Results from the COBALT trial showed that patients were comfortable with self-administration of nomacopan.
+Those results showed that there were four serious adverse events, SAEs, and no SAEs related to nomacopan.
 The most commonly reported adverse events were mild self-limiting injection site reactions.

 All patients that completed the trial saw declines in lactate dehydrogenase, LDH, levels (although in some cases there were intermittent rises).
 The trial met its primary endpoint defined as an LDH of ≤1.8 X ULN at Day 28.

 Of the seven patients who completed the study, six were transfusion-dependent prior to the trial.
-Of those six patients, three have not required transfusions while on Coversin during the trial.
+Of those six patients, three have not required transfusions while on nomacopan during the trial.